This page explains the duties of the local authority to provide accommodation to homeless young people aged 16 or 17.

 A Local Authority has a duty to provide accommodation to a child or young person who meets the criteria for being homeless.

-The law surrounding the Local Authority’s duty to accommodate a child in need was clarified in a landmark case, R (G) v The London Borough of Southwark .
+The law surrounding the Local Authority’s duty to accommodate a child in need was clarified in a landmark case – R (G) v The London Borough of Southwark .
+The questions to be considered in any given case are written below:

 1. Is the person a child?